Jessi (album): Background

 Jessi was released following the success of Colter's country pop crossover hit, "I'm Not Lisa" and all of the songs on the album were written entirely by Colter.
-The album spawned one major hit, "It's Morning (And I Still Love You)," which peaked at #11 on the Hot Country Songs chart in early 1976.
+The album spawned one major hit, "It's Morning (And I Still Love You)," which peaked at No. 11 on the Hot Country Songs chart in early 1976.
 Its second single, "Without You" did not make the Top 40.
-The album peaked at #4 on the Top Country Albums chart and #109 on the Billboard 200 albums chart.
+The album peaked at No. 4 on the Top Country Albums chart and No. 109 on the Billboard 200 albums chart.

-Allmusic reviewed Jessi and gave it four and a half out of five stars.
-Reviewer, Jim Worbois stated he was surprised that, "this record wasn't more popular than it was.
+AllMusic reviewed Jessi and gave it four and a half out of five stars.
+Reviewer Jim Worbois stated that he was surprised that "this record wasn't more popular than it was.
 Many of these songs are better than her big hit."

 Track listing

 All songs composed by Jessi Colter.